-By default, teams can not access systems inside of HmC from an external source other than through the HmC portal.
+By default, teams can not access systems inside of CONS3RT from an external source other than through the CONS3RTportal.

 This is by design and part of the security accreditation.
 However, for organization with short term test and evaluation needs, there is an Interim Authority to Test (IATT)-like process for granting temporary inbound access from specific sources.

 Users can request specific, event based exceptions to temporarily allow inbound traffic into their CONS3RT cloudspace for the purposes of a preplanned, coordinated test event.
 Request shall be made by support ticket.
 Not all requests will be granted.

 The guidelines for requesting an opening are:

 - Limited, defined durations

 - Specific origination IP addresses for incoming traffic

 - Automated Nessus scan (with credentials) of the environment with no unmitigated critical or high findings